puga-42/Are-we-fixing-our-dammed-rivers/README.md

 ![alt text](img/strat.png "Title")

-When a stratified reservoir 'turns over', it's sediment along with all the polltants trapped inside are brought to the top and are discharged downstream.
-Mercury, toxicity, and sediment are all common pollutants of this cycle.
+When a stratified reservoir 'turns over' as the weather warms, its sediment along with all the pollutants trapped inside it are cycled through the reservoir and discharged downstream.
+High levels of mercury, toxicity, and sediment are all common pollutants of this cycle.

 ## Effects of TMDLs on Dammed Rivers